carloschon/simple_waypoints/README.md

 GUI:
 - **Use menu:** `/wf`

-NOTE:
+NOTE 1:
 The GUI allows you to select a beacon color from 8 available options.
 When creating waypoints using the chat commands, a random color will be selected for the beacon.

+NOTE 2: "teleport" privilege is required.

 Works with Minetest 5.2.0+